SEO

 • Use internal links if you want to spot trackbacks from a content scraper.

-• Ask login info to get access to your content.
+• Ask for login info to get access to your content.
 It can give you some additional information about who the scraper is.

 • Use CAPTCHA.
 It can prevent content scraping from a website.